 This skill is just one of those crucial in how to be a good ESL teacher!

 Public speaking is a common fear.
 The thought of standing up in front of a group of strangers can be a terrifying experience.

 New ESL teachers also find this a test of nerve.
 But over time, the ESL teacher overcomes this fear and hone in on their English teacher skills.
 Standing up in front of a group of eager eyes becomes second nature for those who have an ESL job.

 ESL schedules can be hectic, especially during summer courses and peak months.

 Time management in class is a skill that teachers develop.
 ESL teachers learn to focus on what’s important to the learner, moving through the teaching material to meet their needs, and building critical ESL skills along the way.

-Good sales people are knowledgeable, enthusiastic and passionate.
+Good salespeople are knowledgeable, enthusiastic and passionate.
 They tailor the product to your needs and at the end of the sales pitch, you’re sold, you want the product!

 Who was your favourite teacher in the center?
 They were knowledgeable, passionate and at the end of the class you wanted to learn more.
 The similarities are close.

 A good teacher helps the student use the language (the product).
 The teacher’s enthusiasm also makes the student more enthusiastic about the language.
 After class, these students want to learn more by themselves.
 This is when the real learning starts.
-Which is why sales in a way is one of the important skills of an ESL teacher.
+This is why sales in a way is one of the important skills of an ESL teacher.